 - Check all windows are secure and utilities are switched off

-- If you’re not paying for cleaners to do a deep clean of the property, then carry out an initial clear yourself before you start unpacking
+- If you’re not paying for cleaners to do a deep clean of the property, then carry out an initial clear up yourself before you start unpacking

 - Flatten some cardboard boxes and lay them down to protect the flooring before unpacking